ministryofjustice/manage-recalls-e2e-tests/README.md

 You can login locally to [manage-recalls](http://localhost:3000) with `PPUD_USER` / `password123456`, this user has the `MANAGE_RECALLS` role that allows access to the service.

-## Use Gradle

-Open a command window and run:
+## Running the tests

     gradlew test

+By default, this will run tests against a local environment (see above to start it).

+To run against another system then add `-Denvironment={dev/preprod/prod}`

+Credentials are loaded from file referenced as `serenity.credentials` in `serenity.properties`.

 ## Viewing the reports

-Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
+Running the above command will produce a Serenity test report in the `target/site/serenity` directory.
 Go take a look!